 2. For the super-adventurous with a climbing background, plan a guided trip onto the Wapta Icefield with Yamnuska Mountain Adventures or Alpine Air Adventures.
 This massive icefield links together a variety of alpine huts and mountaineering objectives.

-4. Even more brag-worthy: Get here in late Spring and you can hit the ski slopes in the morning and head down for rock-climbing at lower elevations in the afternoon.
+4. Even more brag-worthy: Get here in late spring and you can hit the ski slopes in the morning and then head down for rock-climbing at lower elevations in the afternoon.

-5. Banff Centre for Arts and Creativity has an ongoing series of concerts from world-class artists.
+5. Banff Centre has an ongoing series of concerts from world-class artists.
 What’s even more unique, though, is the Shaw Amphitheatre, where you can take in spectacular live performances outdoors, with mountain views dominating the stage background.
 Check their calendar to see what’s coming up.
-For some more inspiration, check out 6 Great Summer Events At Banff Centre.

 6. Watch the mind-boggling process of ice carving at Ice Magic, an annual festival that attracts the best ice carvers from around the world.
 The action goes down on the shores of Lake Louise – the perfect backdrop to this incredible display of artistry.